-Modern Route: Rte 100 from Portland to Bangor, Rte 2 from Bangor to Macwahoc, Rte's 2 & 2A north from Macwahoc to Houlton, Rte 1 from Houlton north to Mars Hill, Rte 1 from Mars Hill north to Fort Kent Rte.
+Modern Route: Rte 100 from Portland to Bangor (Update: Rte 11 from Augusta to Waterville is also part of the trail), Rte 2 from Bangor to Macwahoc, Rte's 2 & 2A north from Macwahoc to Houlton, Rte 1 from Houlton north to Mars Hill, Rte 1 from Mars Hill north to Fort Kent Rte.
 1A & old Rte 165 from Mars Hill to Van Buren, then continued north to Fort Kent on Rte 1.

 MAP & ATLAS SECTIONS OF MAINE'S PINE TREE TRAIL.